FDio/vpp/docs/gettingstarted/users/configuring/hugepages.rst

     # to current shmmax value.
     kernel.shmmax=2147483648

-Depending on how the system is being used, this file can be updated to adjust the number of hugepages reserved on a system.
-Below are some examples of possible values.
+Depending on how the system is being used, this configuration file can be updated to adjust the number of hugepages reserved on a system.
+Below are some examples of possible settings.

 For a small VM with minimal workload:

 .. code-block:: console